Europe’s longest mountain range changes dramatically in the summer…

 Golf is a sport the whole family can enjoy and what better place for children to learn than the picturesque Alps.

-Switzerland offers a good range of courses with two 18-hole courses in Verbier with views of Mount Blanc.
-Crans Montana is home to the Omega Masters and two courses that every golfer will love.
-Golf Club Kastelruth in the Dolomites is a golf course out of a fairytale.
+Switzerland offers a good range of courses with two 18-hole courses in Verbier with views of Mont Blanc.
+Crans Montana is home to the Omega Masters and two courses that every golfer will love and Golf Club Kastelruth in the Dolomites is a golf course straight out of a fairytale.